-- Students in Levels 1 need to achieve a minimum of 45% overall to proceed to the next level and to confirm they are making satisfactory progression.
-All modules must be passed at a minimum level of 40% within each academic year or a retake taken and successfully completed before the start of the next academic year. - Students in level 2 need to achieve a minimum of 55% overall to proceed to the next level and to confirm they are making satisfactory progression.
-All modules must be passed at a minimum level of 40% within each academic year or a retake taken and successfully completed before the start of the next academic year. - Students in Level 3 need to achieve a total pass of 40%+ to receive the degree level certification.
-Students in level 3 need to attempt and pass every module.
-Any resits required must be completed within the 133% timeframe or 150% timeframe for University of Surrey. - If any module is failed either by not sitting the module assessment or by failing the assessment, a mean grade is calculated and awarded for the retake.
-This mean grade is the average of the achieved retake grade and the minimum pass mark of 40% - If any module is failed in a condoned failure situation as agreed by the Academic Board and ratified by the Board of Examiners, the full achieved retake mark will be awarded.
+- Students in Level 1 need to achieve a minimum of 45% overall to proceed to the next Level and to confirm they are making satisfactory progression.
+All modules must be passed at a minimum Level of 40% within each academic year or a retake taken and successfully completed before the start of the next academic year. - Students in Level 2 need to achieve a minimum of 55% overall to proceed to the next Level and to confirm they are making satisfactory progression.
+All modules must be passed at a minimum Level of 40% within each academic year or a retake taken and successfully completed before the start of the next academic year. - Students in Level 3 need to achieve a total pass of 40%+ to receive the degree Level certification.
+Students in Level 3 need to attempt and pass every module. - Any resits required must be completed within the 133% timeframe or 150% timeframe for University of Surrey.